How Do I Fix Low Water Pressure in My House?

 Our experts say that there are a few of reasons water pressure can be low, including:

 - Issues with the municipal water system

 To figure out the cause of your low water pressure, you must do a proper reading with a pressure gauge.

 If you’ve noticed low or weak water pressure throughout your pipes, then you’re going to want to check the psi.
 How do you check your water pressure’s psi?

 - Choose a faucet close to the supply line or pressure tank.

 - Make sure there’s no water running anywhere inside or outside of your house (this means washing machines, sprinklers, dishwashers, etc.), and then use a pressure gauge.

 - Place the pressure gauge directly onto the faucet (not onto a hose), and tighten the gauge with your hand to seal it.
 If it’s leaky, consider using a wrench.

 If your reading seems normal, this could mean you have a leaking pipe inside of your house.
-This especially could be the case if only certain areas of your home have low water pressure.
-We suggest calling an expert to detect any water leaks.
-You can try to detect water leaks yourself, too!
-In the case of a water leak, you’ll probably have to hire a plumber for pipe repair or re-piping.
+This is especially likely if only certain areas of your home have low water pressure.
+We suggest calling an expert to detect any water leaks or try to detect water leaks yourself.
+In the case of a water leak, you’ll probably have to hire a plumber for pipe repair or repiping.